 - 1. Set the resolution by going to the Video Mode menu and selecting HD1080.
-This insures that the subtitle graphics are rendered in the corresponding resolution to the video file. - 2.
+This insures that the subtitle graphics are rendered in the corresponding resolution to the video file it will be used with. - 2.
 Switch to Subtitle Mode by choosing Subtitle > Device. - 3.
-In the Subtitle Device dialog choose a device that can support 1920 x 1080 subtitle graphics, such as the Generic Subtitles device.
-Click OK.
-(Once selected, the font size and color becomes editable.) - 4.
-Set the font by selecting Subtitle > Set Subtitle Image Font.
-The Image Font dialog opens. - 5.
-Click the Select button and choose Courier New font, Regular, size 42, or similar.
-Then click OK, and click OK again in the Image font dialog. - 6.
-Create a black box around the text to give the look and feel of standard closed captions on TV: - a.
+In the Subtitle Device dialog choose a device that can support 1920 x 1080 subtitle graphics, such as the Generic Subtitles device and click OK.
+Generic Subtitles is the default, so this may already be selected.
+(Once selected, the font size and color becomes editable.) - Set the font by selecting Subtitle > Set Subtitle Image Font.
+The Image Font dialog opens. - a.
+Click the Select button and choose Courier New font, Bold, type in size 42, or similar.
+Then click OK. - b.
+Back in the Image font dialog, set "Character pixel kerning" to 0. - c.
+Set "Line pixel spacing" to 0. - d.
+Set "SPACE character width" to 0. - e.
+Uncheck "Apply character border of \\\ pixels". - f.
+Click OK to close the Image font dialog. - g.
+When the dialog appears asking if "...you want to update the font in the edit grid" click No (unless you really do want to change the edit grid).

+- 5. Create a black box around the text to give the look and feel of standard closed captions on TV: - a.
 Select the Image Colors button in the Ancillary toolbar.
 The Image Colors dialog opens. - b.
-In Default Background Type select Blk-Box and set the Translucency to 255.c.
+In Default Background Type select Black Box and set the Translucency to 255. - c.
+Click OK to close the dialog. - 6.
+Adjust the subtitle margins: - a.
+Select Subtitle > Set Subtitle Margins and the Margin Settings dialog opens. - b.
+For HD1080 Video Mode enter these values-Left 327, Right 327, Top 108, Bottom 108, Left/Right subtitle padding 52, Top/Bottom subtitle padding 0. - c.
 Click OK to close the dialog. - 7.
 Export the subtitle graphic as .mov black QuickTime movie: - a.
 Go to File > Export and select Subtitles. - b.
-From the drop-down menu choose "(Encode Subtitles) HD Black QuickTime for NLE (.mov)". - c.
+From the drop-down menu choose "(Burn Subtitles) into QuickTime mov/mp4". - c.
 Set the Output file Name and destination. - d.
-Click Next. - e.
+Click Finish.
+The "Select Starting Time Code" dialog opens. - e.
 Set the start time to match your project or incoming STL or SCC files.
 If your files start at 1 hour then you should set Start Time Code to 01:00:00:00.
 If this is not set properly you could have 1 hour of blank video without titles. - f.
-Set the background color to something other than black, such as green or yellow so you can visually check the final QuickTime .mov file. - g.
-Click Finish.
+Click OK.
 The Compression Settings dialog opens. - 8.
-In the Compression Settings dialog set Compression type (or codec) to Animation. - 9.
-In Compressor Depth choose Millions of Colors +.
-This creates an alpha channel around the subtitle graphics. - 10.
+In the Compression Settings dialog set Compression type (or codec) to MPEG-4 Video. - 9.
+Select the Frames Per Second and Quality that you want, such as 29.97 and Best.
+It is good to match the frame rate to the video the subtitle file will be used with. - 10.
 Click OK to export the video.
 The status bar in the bottom of the window indicates the progress. - 11.
 Play the exported file to verify the placement and look of the subtitles.